TheRealParyk/Network/README.md

 # Network
+## Description
-This is a network that can recognize objects like dogs, cats and houses.
-It can also locate people's faces on a picture.
+A network capable of recognizing things like cats dogs and houses on a picture.
+It can also locate a person's face.
+It consists in training the computer to recognize those things.
+## Technology:
+Python, PIL, TensorFlow, CV2, OS, NumPy, MatPlotLib